Many fly anglers consider a fly fishing vest a crucial piece of equipment. Here is why and what you should consider.

 The modern fly angler has several options to store this gear.
 There are hip packs (read our Guide here), sling packs (read our Guide here), fly fishing backpacks (read our Guide here) and fly fishing vests which we’ll take a closer look at in this article.

 However, not all fly fishing vests are created equal.
 They come in all sorts of sizes and shapes.
 In this guide we want to give you an overview of what’s out there and what to pay attention to when purchasing a fishing vest.
-Afterwards we’ll take a look at some of the best fly fishing vests on the market and tell you about their pros and cons.
+Afterwards we’ll take a look at some of the best ones on the market and tell you about their pros and cons.

-In its most basic form a fly fishing vest is meant to provide additional storage opportunities when hitting the water.
+In its most basic form a fly fishing vest provides additional storage opportunities when hitting the water.
 In former days these vests were usually made of thicker material such as cotton or nylon.
 These vests were very durable.
 On the downside they were not very lightweight and not as breathable as modern fly fishing vests.
-Today most fishing vests are made of a combination of mesh material and nylon.
+Today most fishing vests feature a combination of mesh material and nylon.
 This dramatically increases breathability on hot summer days.

 Some manufacturers make fishing vests that have a slim outline and are great if you want to bring only a little extra gear.
 They won’t constrain your freedom of movement.
-Other makes are meant to give you the utmost flexibility in terms of bringing as much gear as you want.
+Other vests give you the utmost flexibility in terms of bringing as much gear as you want.
 Some fly anglers love to carry many fly boxes for every possible fishing situation they may encounter.
-If you are one of them, you should look for a fishing vest with many pockets.
+If you are one of them, you should look for a fly vest with many pockets.

 Let us now take a look at a range of options for your next fly fishing vest.
 As all fly fishermen’s and women’s needs and budgets are a bit different, we made sure to give you a range of options to choose from.
 All of these fly fishing vests can be worn by men and women.
 In the very last part of this guide we’ll take a look at Fishpond’s Upstream Tech Vest specifically for women.